gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * The 'scope' parameter MUST be included.
 Its value encodes one scope entry with the format defined in {{sec-format-scope}}, indicating the group name and the role(s) that the joining node wants to take in the group.

-* The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the public keys of the group members from the Group Manager during the joining process (see {{sec-public-keys-of-joining-nodes}}).
+* The 'get_pub_keys' parameter is present only if the joining node wants to retrieve the authentication credentials of the group members from the Group Manager during the joining process (see {{sec-public-keys-of-joining-nodes}}).
 Otherwise, this parameter MUST NOT be present.

    If this parameter is present and its value is non-null, each element of the inner CBOR array 'role_filter' is encoded as a CBOR unsigned integer, with the same value of a permission set ("Tperm") indicating that role or combination of roles in a scope entry, as defined in {{sec-format-scope}}.